Irène K:son Ullberg

 Harriet Irène Elisabeth K:son Ullberg (born Harriet Irène Elisabeth Karlsson; 12 June 1930 – 24 December 2022) was a Swedish painter.

 Biography

 K:son Ullberg grew up in Strängnäs, Sweden.
-She studied at the Valand Academy of Göteborg.
+She studied at the Valand Academy of Gothenburg.
 In 1962 she had her first exhibition in Göteborg.
-Following this, most of her career took place in Sweden and in France, but also in Rome, Capri, and Greece.
+Following this, much of her career took place in Sweden and in France, as well as in Rome, Capri and Greece.

 K:son Ullberg died on 24 December 2022, at the age of 92.

 Style

 K:son Ullberg drew inspiration from Fauvism, Impressionism, Realism, and Expressionism.
 Her painting media include modes such as oil, watercolor, and graphic arts.
 A common characteristic of K:son Ullberg's art is her use of intense and vivid colors.
 K:son Ullberg developed a concept of art which she called Realism and Poetry.

 Below are three of K:son Ullberg's paintings:

 Exhibitions

 K:son Ullberg held exhibitions in multiple locations in Sweden and in France, some of which include the following: